niduttnb/TwitterSentimentalAnalysisUsingKafka/README.md

 # TwitterSentimentalAnalysisUsingKafka
-I used Kafka to stream twitter data and see who is leading the Twitter Battle between Trump and Biden on Twitter using Sentimental Analysis
+I used Kafka to stream twitter data and see who is leading the Twitter Battle between Trump and Biden using Sentimental Analysis
 ![Alt text](flowchart.png?raw=true "flowchart")
 Tools needed:
   1) Apache/Confluent Kafka